 Most couples who are married or are in civil partnerships tend to choose to go with Joint tenancy.
 If either applicant were to die, then the property ownership would be passed onto the other person on the mortgage.
 If you have taken out mortgage life insurance, at that point you’d also see the mortgage repaid.

-You will need the consent of the other applicant if at any point you wish to sell or remortgage the property in the future.
+You will need the consent of the other applicant if at any point you wish to sell or remortgage in Birmingham the property in the future.

 Tenants in common is another route that we see from time to time.
 This is an option chosen by relatives or friends that are looking to buy a property together.
 You will still both own the property jointly, but you cannot get forced to do so in equal shares.
 In any case, this works well if one party is financially contributing more to the mortgage than the other person.